xdevguild/nextjs-dapp-template/README.md

   payload: {
     scAddress: process.env.NEXT_PUBLIC_MINT_SMART_CONTRACT_ADDRESS,
     funcName: process.env.NEXT_PUBLIC_QUERY_FUNCTION_NAME,
-    args: [], // arguments for the query in hex format, you can use erdjs for that, for example: args: [ new Address('erd1....').hex() ] etc. It will be also simplified in the future.
+    args: [], // arguments for the query in hex format, you can use sdk-core for that, for example: args: [ new Address('erd1....').hex() ] etc. It will be also simplified in the future.
   },
   autoInit: false, // you can enable or disable the trigger of the query on the component mount
   abiJSON: yourImportedAbiJSONObject // required for SCQueryType.COMPLEX type